Aug 2, 2024

 Related: Website visitor’s sources

-To really get a handle on how well your website is doing and what people are up to when they visit, you need a solid web analytics report.
+You need a solid web analytics report to get a handle on how well your website is doing and what people are up to when they visit.
 This kind of report breaks down into some main parts that give businesses the full picture.

 These numbers are super important because they let businesses see where things might be going wrong and check if their marketing moves are working out.